 Finally, play the slideshow and try clicking on the shape.
 This will update the shape text with a random value.

 It is important to notice that any macro enabled PowerPoint file should be saved as a PPTM presentation file format.
 This is a requirement in newer versions of PowerPoint for security concerns, especially when you download presentations from Internet.
 It is recommended to check the Getting Started with VBA in PowerPoint 2010 to learn more about how to start using VBA.
 If you want to download this free macro and script for PowerPoint, click on the following download link to download the PowerPoint example.
-Random Number PowerPoint Script (1672)
+Random Number PowerPoint Script (2426 downloads)